Cancer Prevention Overview (PDQ®)–Health Professional Version

 Aspirin has been studied extensively as a chemopreventive agent.
 However, the evidence of benefit for the prevention of cancer or cancer deaths in the general population is mixed, but generally negative.
 A secondary analysis of pooled data from seven placebo-controlled randomized controlled trials (RCTs) with primary endpoints of vascular events showed that daily aspirin for at least 4 years reduced overall cancer deaths by 18% (odds ratio, 0.82; 95% confidence [CI], 0.70–0.95).
 The effect of aspirin on cancer incidence seems to be limited to colorectal cancer in this analysis.
 A more recent meta-analysis of 16 RCTs, with a mean follow-up of 5.48 years (range, 2–10.7 years) that compared aspirin (doses varying from 81–1,200 mg daily) with placebo controls did not reveal favorable effects of aspirin on cancer mortality (relative risk [RR], 0.99; 95% CI, 0.87–1.12), all-cause mortality (RR, 0.97; 95% CI, 0.92–1.02), or cancer incidence (RR, 0.98; 95% CI, 0.92–1.04).

 Because aspirin may help reduce death from cardiovascular disease (which is responsible for more deaths than cancer), use of aspirin should be considered in a larger context of prevention beyond cancer.
 Similarly, serious harms from bleeding (from the gastrointestinal tract or intracranially) should be considered in light of patients' individual risks of specific harms.
-(Refer to the PDQ summary on Colorectal Cancer Prevention for more information.)
+For more information, see Colorectal Cancer Prevention.